assembler-institute/reactjs-wish-list/README.md

 The branches follow a naming strategy like the following:

-- `main`: includes the main contents and the instructions
+- `main`: includes a basic repository using react with `create-react-app`
-- `assembler-solution`: includes the solution
+- `assembler-solution`: includes a proposed solution

 ### Fetching All the Branches